SafeConstellations: Mitigating Over-Refusals in LLMs Through Task-Aware Representation Steering: Experimental Results and Analysis

 \section{Experimental Results and Analysis}

-\textbf{Evaluating Task Over-Refusal in LLMs:} We evaluate four model families---Claude, GPT-4o, Qwen-8B, and LLaMA on our benchmark dataset (Table~\ref{tab:dataset_overview}).
-From Figure~\ref{fig:figure3}, LLaMA-3.1-8B exhibits the highest over-refusal rates for benign tasks (translation 46.7\%$\downarrow$ and sentiment analysis 36.4\%$\downarrow$ and is also prone to refusing harmful instructions 83.3\%$\downarrow$ and harmful responses 60.0\%$\downarrow$).
-Claude Sonnet-4 demonstrates strong caution, with correct refusal on harmful intents (rephrase 44.6\%$\uparrow$ and jailbreak prompts 50.0\%$\uparrow$), often providing detailed explanations for refusals.
-GPT-4o generally displays mild over-refusal, but is quite significant on benign translation (36.7\%$\downarrow$).
+\textbf{Evaluating Task Over-Refusal in LLMs.} We evaluate four model families---Claude, GPT-4o, Qwen, and LLaMA on our benchmark dataset (Table~\ref{tab:dataset_overview}).
+Figure 3 shows that over-refusal is model- and task-dependent: LLaMA exhibits the highest over-refusal on benign tasks (e.g., translation and sentiment), Claude is consistently cautious but rarely over-refuses, and GPT-4o shows mild over-refusal concentrated in low-resource translation.
 Qualitative analysis reveals that this is frequent on translation tasks that target low-resourced languages (Hindi, Urdu, Nepali).
-Logically, \textit{Cryptanalysis} should have similar refusal rates as \textit{Rephrase}, as they expect similar outputs, but LLMs refrain such refusal on Cryptanalysis probably due to under-generalization \cite{saro2025}, as the occurrence of encrypted texts in pre-training corpus is minimal---except for Qwen-1.5-7B, which might prefer safety that suppress responses to lexical cues.
+Logically, \textit{Cryptanalysis} should have similar refusal rates as \textit{Rephrase}, as they expect similar outputs, but LLMs refrain such refusal on Cryptanalysis probably due to under-generalization \cite{saro2025, maskey-etal-2025-benchmarking}, as the occurrence of encrypted texts in pre-training corpus is minimal---except for Qwen-1.5-7B, which might prefer safety that suppress responses to lexical cues.

-These results highlight that models differ in safety objectives: LLaMA suppresses most of \textit{seemingly harmful} prompts and hence susceptible to over-refusal, Claude is highly cautious and non-refusing, while GPT-4o balances utility with safety---only falling short on the discussed translation tasks.
-Find more details in the Appendix \ref{app:diagrams}.
+These results highlight that models differ in safety objectives: LLaMA suppresses most of \textit{seemingly harmful} prompts and hence susceptible to over-refusal, Claude is highly cautious and correctly non-refusing, while GPT-4o balances utility with safety---only falling short on discussed translation task.
+Find more details in the Appendix \ref{app:refusal_plots}.

-\textbf{Constellation Analysis:} We empirically test three constellation hypotheses: (1) consistent trajectory of input text type (types introduced in Table \ref{tab:dataset_overview}), (2) trajectory of model response (harmful, cautious, benign), and (3) trajectory of intended task (sentiment, translation, etc).
+\textbf{Constellation Analysis.} We empirically test three constellation hypotheses: (1) consistent trajectory of input text type (types introduced in Table \ref{tab:dataset_overview}), (2) trajectory of model response (harmful, cautious, benign), and (3) trajectory of intended task (sentiment, translation, etc).

-UMAP \cite{umap} projections of late-layer hidden embeddings reveal that intended task is the dominant organizing principle---distinct task trajectories are formed for each task, regardless of whether the input or the outputs are benign, harmful, answered or refused (Figure~\ref{fig:figure2} and \ref{fig:figure4}).
-In contrast, when analyzed by text type (Figure~\ref{fig:figure4}), most categories---including benign, harmful, and jailbreak prompts cluster together (they infer on the same set of tasks i.e. sentiment, translation and rephrase).